-Is conditional on agreeing documentation and/or is subject to credit, and
+The trade is conditional upon ENA and the counterparty [directly/separately] agreeing upon the terms of the transaction, on documentation andr any credit terms acceptable to ENA, and

-Will be legally binding only when such conditions (documentation and/or credit) have been satisfied, and
+The trade will be legally binding only when such conditions (agreement by ENA to the terms, documentation and/or credit) have been satisfied, and

+You are merely facilitating the customer being able to transact with ENA and that you have no authority to bind ENA to the terms of any transaction.

 DISAGREE with any statement or possible inference made by the person to whom you are talking that the trade is final, binding or unconditional, and

-ASK the person to whom you are talking to confirm to you over the phone that he/she understands and agrees that the trade is conditional on agreeing documentation and/or is subject to credit or other terms and will be legally binding only when the conditions have been satisfied, and such person must so confirm.
+ASK the person to whom you are talking to confirm to you over the phone that he/she understands and agrees that the trade is conditional on ENA agreeing to the terms directly with the counterparty, appropriate documentation between the counterparty and ENA and any credit or other terms acceptable to ENA and will be legally binding only when the conditions have been satisfied, and such person must so confirm.

 REMEMBER

-The tape of your telephone conversation [and any e-mail] may be proof as to the legal status of a trade.
-To avoid any doubts about what you should do, follow the instructions above to achieve a clear statement of your position. [discuss use of email]
+The tape of your telephone conversation and any e-mail or other written materials may be proof as to the legal status of a trade.
+To avoid any doubts about what you should do, follow the instructions above to achieve a clear statement of your position.
+All termsheets should come from ENA in Houston with the standard disclaimers.
+Emails should not be used to discuss indicative terms of any possible transaction between ENA and a counterparty.
+Emails that discuss other terms of a possible transaction between ENA and a counterparty should be reviewed by Legal to determine if such information should properly be sent by ENA from Houston or, if applicable, contains the appropriate disclaimers.

 If you have any questions, contact any of the following: